 Agile.
 Lean.
 Waterfall.
 Bootstrap.
 Foundation. .Net.
 PHP.
 Ruby.
 Perl.
 Rails.
 Django.
 Zend. jQuery.
 Angular.
 React.
 Vue.
 Photoshop.
 Sketch.
 Figma.
 Mac.
 Windows.
 Chrome.
 Firefox.
 Internet Explorer.
+Safari.
 Native.
 Web.
 Cloud.
 Hosted.
+Serverless.
 There is no single right answer for every possible case.
-Pick one and keep moving down the line.
+Pick some tools and keep moving down the line.
 Eventually your tray gets full and it’s time to chow down.

-Whether you embrace the new or stick with the familiar, do me a favor and keep these in mind:
+Whether you’re trying something new or sticking with an old favorite, do me a favor and keep these in mind: